Learning Center

 • Prevent Cancer Foundation Staff - Free!

-In this session, speakers will delve into the cutting-edge science of Molecular Residual Disease (MRD) testing, a revolutionary approach to cancer detection.
+In this session, delve into the cutting-edge science of Molecular Residual Disease (MRD) testing, a revolutionary approach to cancer detection and treatment guidance.
+Leaders in the field will discuss the history of MRD – its foundations in clinical medicine – and where the opportunities exist for further research and application.
 We’ll explore how these tests can help determine prognosis/relapse risk, find early recurrence and individualize treatment to improve patient outcomes.
-More details coming soon!

 Key: